 Judge Drain, 72, might be uniquely well-situated to preside over this case.
 During the late 1960s, he was a starting defensive back for the Western Michigan Broncos before attending the University of Michigan Law School.
 He told Legal News last year he holds the “the unique distinction of never intercepting a pass” as a college defensive back.
 Drain light-heartedly rejected the possibility that it was because quarterbacks were afraid to throw near him.

 NOCSAE is a non-profit organization that sets safety standards for athletic equipment in football, baseball, lacrosse and other sports.
-With an overarching goal of preventing neurological trauma and other injuries, it certifies sports equipment that meets safety benchmarks.
+With an overarching goal of preventing neurological trauma and other injuries, it requires third-party certification of compliance for sports equipment to meet NOCSAE safety benchmarks.
 Although NOCSAE is not a government entity and no product “must” bear NOCSAE-certification for retail, most football regulatory bodies—including youth leagues, the NCAA and NFL—require that helmets satisfy NOCSAE standards.

 Mayfield’s specific grievance concerns how NOCSAE addresses add-on products to already certified helmets.
 NOCSAE’s core objection to such add-ons is that they morph a certified helmet into a new product that was neither tested nor certified.
 In 2018, NOCSAE announced that add-on manufacturers (including Mayfield) could no longer independently acquire NOCSAE certification for helmet add-on combinations.
 Moreover, helmet manufacturers, per established NOCSAE policy, can declare its certification void should they worry about add-ons.
 As Mayfield sees it, NOCSAE and helmet manufacturers are violating the Sherman Antitrust Act and other laws by conspiring to interfere with SAFE Clip sales.